schakrabortygithub/MD_CPFE_ForAdditiveManufacturing/README.md

-# This contains the iput scripts and related files to run a concurrent coupled simulation using MOOSE-LAMMPS 'Discoflux' model.
+# This contains the input scripts and related files only to run a concurrent coupled simulation using MOOSE-LAMMPS 'Discoflux' model.
 MOOSE is the driving code and LAMMPS used as library.

-The code and executable is located at "/users/schakraborty/MyRepository/moose_lammps/"
+The code and executable is located at "/lustre/scratch5/schakraborty/MyRepository/moose_lammps/"

+To build that code, first checkout the main moose to branch 'CP-CDT-LAMMPS'.

 clone this repo to /lustre/scratch5/schakraborty/MySimulations/